DanielOrourke02/Active-Projects/README.md

 An archive of all the bots I have programmed for people (freelance).

  - #3 [Password Manager (C++)](https://github.com/DanielJones02/Password-Manager)
 Just a Password Manager in C++ for Windows.
+(IN THE MAKING)

  - #4 [TODO Application (C++)](https://github.com/DanielJones02/TODO-Application)
-Windows Application for setting Tasks to do
+Windows Application for setting Tasks to do.
+(IN THE MAKING)

 <div align="center">
   <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" alt="Demo" />